pblankley/cs207-FinalProject/README.md

 __*Raises*__:
-* ValueError ValueError when any input given a value other than None cannot be cast to a float ValueError ValueError when any input given a value other than None cannot be cast to a float
+* ValueError ValueError when any input given a value other than None cannot be cast to a float

 Implementation example:
 ```